 Two Methods of Steaming Rice in a Vegetable Steamer

 However, steaming rice in a vegetable steamer is nothing much to deal with.
-Let’s get to know two easy methods anyone can follow and make perfectly-steamed rice.
+Let’s get to know two easy methods anyone can follow and make perfectly steamed rice.

 Method 1: Using a Rice Cooking Bowl

-An average vegetable steamer comes with a grid or mesh-style bottom that lets steam pass-through, at the same time, holds the vegetable in place.
+An average vegetable steamer comes with a grid or mesh-style bottom that lets steam pass through, at the same time, holds the vegetable in place.
 If you are going to pour rice into the steamer basket, hold on!
 The openings are usually too big to hold rice while they may be small for some vegetables on the other hand.

 So, there’s a risk your rice may fall into the steamer’s reservoir.
 This is why pouring your rice into the steamer basket is not a good option.

 To solve this, there are some steamers having a rice-cooking bowl.
 This bowl is solid but open at the top.
-What it means is, this bowl lets the steam enter into the open-top as well as cook the rice as a sealed saucepan.
+What it means is, this bowl lets the steam enter into the open-top as well as cooks the rice as a sealed saucepan.